kodmunki/ku4js-webApp/README.md

-#ku4jQuery-webApp
+#ku4js-webApp

-kodmunki™ utilities for jQuery Web Applications.
+kodmunki™ utilities for js Web Applications.

-This project contains everything needed to create a compact and powerful MVC client application using kodmunki tools in conjunction with jQuery.
-A Web Application created with this project will contain html templating engines, ajax services, local persistence that leverages HTML5 localStorage, form reading, writing and validation, and an incredible suite of excellent JavaScript tools including specifcation patterns and DTO (Data Transfer Objects), brought to you by [ku4jQuery-kernel](https://github.com/kodmunki/ku4jQuery-kernel) and [ku4jQuery-data](https://github.com/kodmunki/ku4jQuery-data).
+This project contains everything needed to create a compact and powerful MVC client application using kodmunki tools for JavaScript.
+A Web Application created with this project will contain html templating engines, ajax services, local persistence that leverages HTML5 localStorage, form reading, writing and validation, and an incredible suite of excellent JavaScript tools including specifcation patterns and DTO (Data Transfer Objects), brought to you by [ku4js-kernel](https://github.com/kodmunki/ku4js-kernel) and [ku4js-data](https://github.com/kodmunki/ku4js-data).
 All of these technologies are rooted in SOLID OO principles and thoughtful observation of JavaScript, HTML, and CSS SoC and IoC.

 ---